 Last weekend I ran in a relay race called the Teen Closet 50.
 I’ll give readers a few moments to genuflect (genuine reflection) to figure out why teen closet is in the race name.
-I’ll also give details about the meltdown in a bit.

 The 50-mile relay has ten legs that start and end at the large, public high schools in my hometown of Spokane, Washington.
 A ten-member team is ideal, but teams can have fewer runners.

 My team, the Classic Cruizers, has finished first every year since the race’s inception three years ago.
 Our outstanding streak of first-place finishes is easy to understand if you analyze this year’s top finishing teams in our division: